laboon/ebook/text/10_what_is_software_testing.md

 # What is Software Testing?

-Let's start with what it's not.
+Let's start with a few things that it is not.

 1. It's not finding every single defect.
 2. It's not randomly pressing buttons, hoping that something will break.